 Your open enrollment is a seven month window consisting of the three months before your 65th birthday, the month of your 65th birthday, and the three months following.
 You cannot be denied a supplemental policy because of poor health during open enrollment.
 There are no waiting periods for preexisting conditions for those in enrolling in supplemental insurance during their open enrollment window.

 If you are eligible for Medicare due to disability, you get the same 7 month open enrollment window near your Medicare Part B effective date.
 You can purchase a Medicare supplement at this time – no questions asked.
-However, insurance companies in Georgia are allowed to charge more when you are under age 65.
+However, insurance companies in Georgia are allowed to charge higher rates when you are under age 65.

 And if you defer your Part B enrollment until after age 65, your open enrollment window will begin when you start Part B. Many of our clients defer Part B if they qualifying have group health insurance through work.
 To qualify, there must be 20 or more employees.
 If you’re group is under, then you may need to enroll in Part B at age 65.

 You are eligible to purchase a Medicare supplement insurance plan after age 65 if you are losing group health insurance.
 You will only need proof of coverage from your employer to gain guaranteed acceptance into a supplement and Part D prescription drug plan.

 There are some coverage types (Plan N for instance) that are not guaranteed issue after the open enrollment window at age 65.
 It depends on whether you have already enrolled in Medicare Part B. If you have, then you will need to go through medical underwriting to enroll in a Plan N, but not Plan G.